acheronfail/apptivator/README.md

 Apptivator provides some neat options:

 * **Automatically hide when app loses focus**
-	- When enabled, if an application in the list loses focus then Apptivator will automatically hide that application for you.
+	- When enabled, if the application loses focus then Apptivator will automatically hide it for you.
 * **Show on the screen with mouse**
 	- When this is on, then when activated the application will show up on whichever monitor your mouse is on.
 * **Hide when active and shortcut is fired**
 	- If this is set then when you press the shortcut the application will hide if it's shown, or be shown if it's hidden.
 * **Launch app if it's not running**
 	- When set, if the application is fired then Apptivator will attempt to launch it.
-	- There are some known issues with this at the moment, see: [#18](https://github.com/acheronfail/apptivator/issues/18)
 * **Launch Apptivator at login**
 	- self-explanatory